spruteanu/scrambler/docs/Design.md

 1. Create an instance from defaults
 1. Create an instance from a map of definitions
-1. Create an instance using predefined definitions or by scanning classpath on ``*-definition.groovy`` resources
+1. Create an instance using predefined rules or by scanning classpath on ``*-definition.groovy`` resources

 **Notes:**